mape2k/docs/content/guides/production-ready-automation/_index.md

 ## Infrastructure as Code

 The Production Ready Automation package contains examples of best practice Ansible automation and infrastructure as code (IaC).
 A completely stock Ansible core installation is used without any vendor specific or third-party plugins.
 Examples of Ansible best practices using roles, highly granular templates, and structured variables represent how you can store your network configurations as a highly scalable version of infrastructure as code.
 It is that base code that is rendered by the automation engine to produce the final configurations that exist on the network devices.

+Ansible is the network automation tool used for network automation by Cumulus Networks due to its wide adoption within the networking industry.
+Although all examples are fully built with Ansible there is no reason why another automation tool like {{<exlink url="https://www.saltstack.com/" text="Saltstack" >}} could not use these configurations as a reference implementation.

 ## Continuous Integration and Continuous Deployment